dochy-ksti/munyorunyoru/whats_dsl.md

 ## Are natural languages languages?

-In my difinition, languages are executed with match, dynamic dispatch, or something similar to that(matching with hashtables, CPUs that examine the opcode and branch...).
+In my difinition, languages are executed with match, dynamic dispatch, or something similar to that(hashtables for matching, CPUs that examine the opcode and branch...).

 Natural languages also take this form:
 ```